 Djokovic reaches Paris Masters quarterfinals; Cilic wins

-PARIS (AP) — Novak Djokovic advanced to the Paris Masters quarterfinals when Damir Dzumhur retired trailing 6-1, 2-1 on Thursday.
+He is chasing a record-extending fifth Paris Masters title and advanced toward that when Damir Dzumhur retired trailing 6-1, 2-1.

-Dzumhur had a lengthy massage on his lower back late in the first set and got loud applause when he carried on playing, but after a few more games, he stopped for good.
-Djokovic was in total control and did not face a break point, breaking Dzumhur’s serve three times.
+Dzumhur had a lengthy massage on his lower back late in the first set.
+But Djokovic was in total control and did not face a break point, breaking Dzumhur’s serve three times.

 Djokovic, who will reclaim the No. 1 ranking next week regardless of where he finishes, faces Marin Cilic in the quarterfinals.